krishUdemy/assignment/README.md

 # \<movie-search\>

-Searching a movie based on your favorite movie name keyword.
+Searching a movie based on your favorite movie name.

 ## Install the Polymer-CLI